n00b42/MMM-Jokes/README.md

-# Module: MMM-jokes
+# Module: MMM-Jokes

-The `MMM-jokes` module is similar to the complements module but it loads its data from a web API for random jokes
+The `MMM-Jokes` module can show jokes from a web API.

 ## Using the module